Kylie Jenner Gives Fans An Eyeful Of Cleavage While Clad In Semi-Sheer Gucci Bra

 Kylie Jenner wowed fans with two new photos that were added to her Instagram feed late last night.
 The images captured the reality star in a semi-sheer black bra that left little to the imagination.
 The first racy snap can be seen here.

-In the first shot that was shared for her 182 million fans, Jenner posed directly in the middle of the frame.
-The lipkit mogul did not add a geotag that shared her exact location, but she appeared to be in a bathroom.
-The walls were painted a cream color, and a white terrycloth towel hung on a silver rack behind Jenner.
-The Keeping Up With the Kardashians star was photographed from above her navel and treated fans to a great view of her killer curves.
+In the first shot shared for her 182 million fans, Jenner posed directly in the middle of the frame.
+The lip kit mogul did not add a geotag that revealed her exact location, but she appeared to be in a bathroom.
+The walls were painted a cream color, and a white terry cloth towel hung on a silver rack behind Jenner.
+The Keeping Up with the Kardashians star was photographed from above her navel and treated fans to a great view of her killer curves.

 Jenner placed her left hand on what looked like someone’s shoulder and casually draped the opposite arm near her side.
 She tilted her head ever so slightly and had her lips parted.
 She selected one of her favorite colors for the look in a black bra.
 The garment was constructed of semi-sheer fabric that popped against her skin.
 It had small, triangular cups that were spaced far apart and showed off her ample bust.